Mattia-Scarpa/RL-DQN-Unity-Banana/README.md

 * dqn_agent.py -> Agent Class
 * model.py -> the NN model for the DQN algorithm
-* best_model.pth -> the weights of the best model found during the training *. report.md -> Project report of the overall implementation
+* best_model.pth -> the weights of the best model found during the training
+* report.md -> Project report of the overall implementation
+* banana.mp4 -> The video of the final trained model